chocolateboy/babel-plugin-async-try-catch/README.md

-Note the use of `var` (rather than `let` or `const`) to [hoist](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) the declaration out of the try block so that it remains visible in the catch block.
+Note the use of `var` (rather than `let` or `const`) to [hoist](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) the `asyncError` declaration out of the try block so that it remains visible in the catch block.

 It's also worth remembering that information about the [call site](https://github.com/stacktracejs/stackframe) at which an error occurred can easily be determined from an exception's